-Patient adherence to prescribed and agreed on medical regimens and lifestyles is an important aspect of treatment.
-Prescribed courses of treatment in accordance with these recommendations will only be effective if they are followed.
-Because lack of patient understanding and adherence may adversely affect treatment outcomes, physicians and other healthcare providers should make every effort to engage the patient in active participation with prescribed medical regimens and lifestyles.
+Patient adherence to prescribed and agreed upon medical regimens and lifestyles is an important aspect of treatment.
+Prescribed courses of treatment in accordance with these recommendations are only effective if they are followed.
+Because lack of patient understanding and adherence may adversely affect outcomes, physicians and other healthcare providers should make every effort to engage the patient's active participation in prescribed medical regimens and lifestyles.

-If these guidelines are used as the basis for regulatory or payer decisions, the ultimate goal is quality of care and serving the patient's best interests.
+If these guidelines are used as the basis for regulatory or payer decisions, the goal should be quality of care and the patient's best interest.
 The ultimate judgment regarding care of a particular patient must be made by the healthcare provider and the patient in light of all of the circumstances presented by that patient.
-There are circumstances in which deviations from these guidelines are appropriate.
+Consequently, there are circumstances in which deviations from these guidelines are appropriate.

-The guidelines will be reviewed annually by the ACC/AHA Task Force on Practice Guidelines and will be considered current unless they are updated, revised, or sunsetted and withdrawn from distribution.
-The executive summary and recommendations are published in the October 23, 2007, issue of the Journal of the American College of Cardiology and October 23, 2007, issue of Circulation.
-The full text-guidelines are e-published in the same issue of the journals noted above, as well as posted on the ACC (www.acc.org) and AHA (www.americanheart.org) Web sites.
-Copies of the full text and the executive summary are available from both organizations.
+The guidelines will be reviewed annually by the ACCF/AHA Task Force on Practice Guidelines and considered current unless they are updated, revised, or withdrawn from distribution.
+The executive summary and recommendations are published in the October 23, 2007, issues of the Journal of the American College of Cardiology and Circulation.
+The full-text guidelines are e-published in the same issue of these journals and posted on the ACC (www.acc.org) and AHA (my.americanheart.org) World Wide Web sites.
+Copies of the full-text guidelines and the executive summary are available from both organizations.